 If you have gardened for any length of time you have probably accumulated a pretty nice seed collection.
 If you are anything like me you love when those seed catalogs come and your list of different things you want to grow gets longer and longer.
 And if you’re anything like me your seed collection is an absolute mess!!
-You need an efficient and effective way to organize & store your garden seeds.
+You need an efficient and effective way of storing seeds and keeping them organized.

 I have the perfect solution for you.
 No more overflowing, hot mess of a cardboard box or baskets filled to the brim that you can’t find a thing.
 With your seed pack organized and put away with this system, you will know exactly what you have.
 You will cut down on your time finding seeds and even buying seeds.
 And let’s go ahead and talk about the “expiration date” you might be surprised by what I have to say

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 The Best Way to Store & Organize Seeds is… In Photo Storage Cases!

 When I saw this idea a while ago, I got super excited!!
 I love to have things organized and all in one spot.

 Photo storage cases are designed to fit 4×6” photos, but they are the perfect size for storing seed packs!!
 We use these photo storage boxes.

 We use these photo storage boxes to store garden seeds, along with these labels.
 They are available either in a two-pack or a single container.
 Each large box contains 16 individual cases.
 The 4×6” cases can hold anywhere from six to over a dozen seed packages, depending on the size of the seeds.